-If you the sort of person that can watch your calorie intake carefully on a daily basis, then this type of diet may work really well for you.
+If you are the sort of person that can watch your calorie intake carefully on a daily basis, then this type of diet may work really well for you.
 From Cabbage Soup to Scarsdale, eating less calories than you consume means you're in deficit.

 Just one of the many types of diet you could use for losing weight, a low calorie diet is all about watching your daily intake of calories to ensure you stay below the amount your body actually needs to maintain weight.
 If you eat slightly less than your body needs, your body starts to use fat to generate the energy it requires, meaning you lose fat and therefore weight!